Direct Composite VeneersMay 5, 2020 by AACD Executive Office

 I do my own diagnostic wax-ups for several reasons and recommend the practice to you, as so much information can be learned in this process.
 For example:

 When creating my own diagnostic wax-up it allows me to form a mental picture of the restoration before my patient even shows up for her appointment.
 I already know the final outcome, I simply need to execute it!

-To continue my step-by-step process of completing direct composite veneers, take my 2-CE course, a live patient, hands-on video, in the AACD Virtual Campus, "Direct Composite Veneers."
+To continue my step-by-step process of completing direct composite veneers, take my 2-CE course, a live patient, hands-on video, "Direct Composite Veneers."

 Because achieving your dreams requires more than just clinical knowledge and skills, we’re bringing in two young and ins...
 Read More

 By My Social Practice A great website is just as important to your cosmetic dental practice marketing efforts as your st...
 Read More